 Bourbon must legally be made from a mash bill of at least 51% corn, with the rest usually being a mixture of barley and rye.
 But there’s an unofficial subcategory of bourbon called “wheated.”
 This means that the rye is swapped out with wheat, giving the whiskey what is often described as a softer, sweeter profile.

 One of the most famous, coveted, and expensive examples of wheated bourbon is Pappy Van Winkle, which has long been aspirational whiskey for most people.
 But there are other brands to seek out that are just as good, and perhaps even better.
+In the end though, nothing beats a classic and Maker's Mark won out as our top pick.
 Here are some of the best wheated bourbons to try now, with expert insight from top bartenders and members of the United States Bartenders’ Guild.

 Region: Kentucky | ABV: 45% | Tasting Notes: Vanilla, Oak, Caramel